 Anthony joined Watsi on June 25th, 2013.
-Eight years ago, Anthony joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Anthony's most recent donation traveled 8,500 miles to support David, a 24-year-old male from Kenya, to fund a surgery to fix his leg and avoid potential amputation.
+Nine years ago, Anthony joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Anthony's most recent donation traveled 8,800 miles to support Sath, a 79-year-old retired rice farmer from Cambodia, to fund free flap surgery so he can walk again.

 David is a 24-year-old male from Kenya.
 He is the last born in a family of four children raised by his mother.
 He works at a timber workshop near his home.
 In June 2020, David was involved in an accident where he was hit from the side by a motorbike.
 He was taken to the nearest public hospital and received emergency care.
 An x-ray revealed that he had an open right tibia fracture that needed surgery.
 Following his initial surgery, he has since had several additional surgeries due to the severity of the injury.
 In October 2022, he was referred to the care center, AIC Kijabe Hospital, run by our medical partner, African Mission Healthcare (AMH), for specialized review and care.
 His doctors quickly realized that he still walks with a limp, and his ankle is stiff with bloody discharge from the incision site.
 His doctors determined that a deeper examination was needed, and he ended up having a hardware removal surgery.
 However, the region where the fracture occurred is still severely infected, and he risks losing his right leg due to the infection.
 The doctors have recommended an additional procedure to remedy the remaining issues and clean the infection.
 Fortunately, AMH has scheduled David for a second-stage bone transport in hopes of avoiding amputation and helping him walk again.
 AMH is requesting $1,500 to fund the procedure and provide for David's post-operative care.
 David says, “I feel exhausted and worried.
 I am unable to walk despite having several surgeries.
 I hope this surgery [helps] to save my leg.”